VishaalVageshwari/LSR/README.md

 A emulation of link state routing between labeled node (A, B, C, D, E, etc)

-This includes the ablitity for nodes to be terminated and re-enter without interfering with the protoco.
+This includes the ablitity for nodes to be terminated and re-enter without interfering with the protocol.
+Futher details are included in the report.pdf file included in the repository.